Last Update: 1st March 2022

 With a wide varied of choices prices may vary across different locations.

-As a general summary, these are the prices you can expect to pay for food when living in Basildon (Numbeo.)
+As a general summary, these are the prices you can expect to pay for food when living in Basildon in 2021 (Numbeo.)

 1 litre of milk-£0.71

 There are also several popular internet sites and apps to help you choose between the many takeaway and restaurant options.

 Keep in mind that these sites may not be fully operational during the pandemic.